What Does the USCIS Case Status “Request for Additional Evidence Was Sent” Mean for My Form I-129F Application?

 To send your packet in on time, you will need to understand what the RFE is asking for.
 Form I-797E, the official notice that USCIS sends, will explain what information you need to send and by what date.
 You will need to read this notice carefully to understand what kind of documents USCIS wants from you and when you need to mail them.

 However, if you don’t understand the notice sent to you or you don’t know how to respond, you may want to get legal help from an attorney.
 If the due date for the RFE is soon, properly submitting it could be the difference between getting a fiancé visa or not getting one.
-You can fill out our evaluation for a referral to an immigration attorney that will provide a free consultation.

 How Do I Reply to a Request for Evidence?